Washington a city in District of Columbia

 Section 8 HCV Waiting List Status: Closed

 The DC Housing Authority Section 8 Housing Choice Voucher waiting list was closed on April 12, 2013 after a thorough public relations campaign to make sure all potential applicants had an opportunity to apply for the Section 8 waiting list.
-There are now more than 72,000 persons on the waiting list.
-With just over 14,000 Section 8 vouchers available, the waiting list is more than 5 times the number of vouchers the District manages.

 Did you know that you can apply for Section 8 anywhere in the country?
 If your local Section 8 waiting list is closed, you can apply to programs elsewhere.
 See all open waiting lists across the country on our Waiting Lists page.

 Washington is a city in District of Columbia.
 The population of Washington, according to the 2010 Census, is 601,723.
 The total number of households in the city is 266,707.
 The average household size for Washington is 1.87.
 The total number of renter households in the city is 154,652 which means that 58% of households are renter households.

 Washington’s Federally assisted affordable rental housing stock includes properties financed through the following programs:

 |Note: The total does not necessarily equal the sum of each program as some properties may participate in multiple funding programs.|